 Indirect Taxation (GST, Customs)

-A provision inserted for cancellation of voluntary GST registration for distinct persons.
+- A provision was inserted for the cancellation of voluntary GST registration for distinct persons.

-Provision to extend the time limit to return the inputs and capital goods from job worker.
+- Provision to extend the time limit to return the inputs and capital goods from job workers.

 Steps proposed by the government for the MSMEs: